uccl-project/uccl-project.github.io/src/content/posts/uccl-ep.md

 </em>
 </p>

 On a small testbed with GH200, we observe that UCCL-EP even outperforms the original DeepEP.
-We are surprised by the results, and hypothesize two reasons: the fast C-C interconnect on GH200 makes CPU-GPU communication very efficient; and the internal overhead of nvshmem.
+We are surprised by the results, and hypothesize two reasons: the fast NVLink-C2C interconnect on GH200 makes CPU-GPU communication very efficient; and the internal overhead of nvshmem.
 That said, we would like to verify the finding on larger testbeds.

 Benchmark code and instructions can be found here:
 https://github.com/uccl-project/uccl/tree/main/ep#benchmark